 Evolution not revolution

 What is this IT obsession with revolution?
 Revolution is destructive, counterproductive, the source of much pain.
+The destruction which evolutions wreak can set communities back by decades.
 Revolution is to be avoided at all costs.
 The intelligent and civilised way to move forward is evolution: building on the work of others, retaining value and knowledge, growing, changing incrementally.

 I'm sick of hearing about how we should dump thirty years of ITSM wisdom.
 No we can't just ban SLAs.
 No we aren't in a new era of customer service.
 No we shouldn't abandon ITIL.
 No social media or personal computing don't nullify all the rules.

 It is not just the ITSM community howling at the barricades; it is rife all across IT.
 Vendors and analysts have been playing this game for the quarter century I have been in this industry and we still continue to fall for it: the vendors convince people to throw away what they have and buy new stuff; and the analysts suckle at the teat of fear, uncertainty, and doubt.